Improve your English in the evening or on the weekend with one of our Con Ed (part-time) certificate program:

 If you have completed an ESL compulsory course at George Brown College within the last year, you can apply to start at the next level without having to complete a placement test.

-Due to the COVID-19 global pandemic, registration for returning ESL students as well as new students will take place online for the Spring/Summer semester (May 19 – August 21, 2020).
+Registration for returning ESL students as well as new students takes place online for the Fall 2022 semester (September - December 2022).

 The IELTS exam preparation courses are designed for intermediate to advanced level ESL students who plan to do the IELTS exam (Academic or General Training module) and wish to achieve their desired score through in-depth practice of listening, speaking, reading and writing strategies related to the type of questions asked during the exam.
 Students benefit from authentic materials used in the class and the opportunity to receive feedback from instructors on performance as well as tips on how to improve their IELTS score.